How Writing is Like Sewing

 Let’s drive home the analogy to writing.

-In Brave Writer, The Writer’s Jungle is the sewing machine.
-In that manual are all kinds of functions the student learns about the writing process.
-These are discovered using scrap language—whatever is in the mind and mouth of the child at the time.
+Firstly, the original writing process is discovered using scrap language—whatever is in the mind and mouth of the child at the time.
 The writing is interest-driven and exploratory.
 The child is gaining facility with the practice of accessing language, ideas, insights, and information from within and getting those words to the page in a variety of ways (all different styles of “language stitching”).
-Each week, the parent reads a chapter of the manual and then tries the practice with the child.
-This is how you would teach sewing – try one stitch at a time, try button-holing on scrap fabric, try dropping in a sleeve with a doll dress.

 In writing, once the student knows how to find language within, knows how to get that language to the page, and how to handwrite, expand, revise, and edit it, he or she is ready to “make something” —to write a report or letter, to write a poem or a dialog, to write a story or ad copy, to write an essay.